-What I choose to remember about Shirley Temple is that she lived for 41 years after having a mastectomy for breast cancer in 1972.
-She spoke openly about her medical condition, and encouraged other women to seek medical care if they noticed a lump.
-In doing so, she may have saved more than a few lives.
-And she made it easier for us, today, to talk about breast cancer, options, and long-term effects of treatment.
+What I choose to remember about Shirley Temple is that she lived for 41 years after having a mastectomy for breast cancer.
+In 1972 she spoke openly about her medical condition, and encouraged other women to seek medical care if they noticed a lump, and not to be afraid of the disease.
+She made it easier for us, today, to talk about breast cancer treatment and options.

 The new Metastatic Breast Cancer Alliance includes a spectrum of agencies, young and old, working together.
 The goal is to promote knowledge and research about breast cancer metastases – to develop more effective, less toxic treatments, and to improve the lives of people living with Stage 4 disease.

 This slim 1956 novel by Mark Harris, oddly elegant in its tenderness and guyish language, resonates today.

 A tanning salon – a business that causes melanoma and other skin cancers – is promoting a walk of bikini-wearing women in summer sun to break an amusing world’s record.
 This parade will …

 This news reminds us an aspect of cancer treatment some of us would rather put out of our heads….all cancer patients should take careful notes on their planned treatments and ask their doctors about the long-term consequences of therapy.